nelson6e65/phpdoc-vuepress/docs/README.md

 footer: MIT Licensed | Copyright © 2018-2019 Nelson Martell

 features:
-- title: Classes documentation
+- title: Document all your code
-  details: Description, parents, interfaces and traits used, methods, properties, constants and more.
+  details: Generate documentation for all your classes, interfaces and traits sorted by namespace.
+Also, include your global/namespaced functions and constants.

-- title: Interfaces documentation
-  details: Description, parent interfaces, methods, constants and more.

-- title: Traits documentation
+- title: Easy integration
-  details: Description, used traits, methods, properties and more.
+  details: Combine your API documentation with your existent VuePress pages by simply adding the 5 generated files to your sidebar configuration as a group.

-- title: Global constants
+- title: Linked references
-  details: Description, type, value and more.
+  details: Navigate between classes/members references by just a click.
+Get references of inherited members

-- title: Global functions
+- title: Searchable elements
-  details: Description, signature, parameters and more.
+  details: Use the VuePress search in toolbar to find classes, interfaces, traits, functions and constants by name.
 ---